 Known for its liberal attitude and vibrant nightlife, Berlin is one of Europe’s most LGBTQ-friendly cities.
-The abundance of hotels designed with the queer community in mind makes Berlin an attractive destination.
+Better yet, a lot of the hotels here have been designed with the queer community in mind – and you can book your stay with Culture Trip.

-While Schöneberg’s Nollendorfplatz has traditionally been considered the centre of Berlin’s gay scene, other LGBTQ-friendly hotels can be found in Kreuzberg.
-Whether you are planning to attend the city’s annual Pride festival, also known as Christopher Street Day, indulge in a romantic getaway or party all night long, Berlin has LGBTQ-friendly accommodation to suit every budget.
+While Schöneberg’s Nollendorfplatz has traditionally been considered the centre of Berlin’s gay scene, other LGBTQ-friendly hotels can be found in nearby districts as well.
+Whether you are planning to attend the city’s annual Pride festival, also known as Christopher Street Day, indulge in a romantic getaway or party all night long, Berlin has LGBTQ-friendly accommodation options to suit every budget.

-Located in the traditional centre of Berlin gay life, Schöneberg, Axel Hotel offers 87 elegant rooms.
-The hotel resembles a high-end nightclub with its black, red and gold accents and, if guests weren’t already seduced by its glamour, there’s a gym, dry and wet saunas, and a rooftop Jacuzzi on the sixth floor that overlooks the city.
+Located right in Schöneberg, Axel Hotel offers 87 elegant rooms.
+The hotel resembles a high-end nightclub with its black, red and gold accents, and if guests weren’t already seduced by its glamour, there’s also a gym, dry and wet saunas, and a rooftop jacuzzi on the sixth floor that overlooks the city.
 For those new to Berlin, the knowledgeable staff members are more than happy to share their tips on the city’s gay nightlife and all the essential parties, events and exhibitions.
 For guests who want to stay local, the ever-popular BLOND Cocktail Bar – with an impressive 80 cocktails on the menu – is just a 10-minute walk away.